emastho/vixenydocs/src/routes/basics/guides/basics/sign/+page.md

 ## Verify

-Example of signing `param` and verifing the validity of it.
+Example of signing `param` and verifying the validity of it.

 ```javascript
 import { wrap } from "vixeny";